Reworking the budget through the lens of resilience has revolutionised the way Miami is developing. Chris Stokel-Walker reports

 Resilient305 has involved a fundamental shift in the way things are organised by the greater Miami area’s government.

-While 100 Resilient Cities may disappear, Resilient305 won’t.
+While 100 Resilient Cities may disappear, Resilient305 will not.
 Hefty says: “It’s up to us to make sure we are continually out there, working with our stakeholders, to not only maintain the progress but to keep it relevant.

 “We know things change, but we also know this is a live document.
 As priorities change, we may need to tweak to continue that progress forward.”